stateset/stateset-network/README.md

 # Stateset

-Stateset is a financial network for digital commerce working capital automation.
+Stateset is a distributed b2b sales and finance network for commerce.

 ```
 	   8 Node Network Graph | 28 Edges | 1 Notary